 V Letter of commitment of participating pension specialists and support letter of (at least) one Netspar partner

-For questions, you can contact Silvie van Halder at: +31 (0)13 466 3973.
+For questions, please contact Silvie van Halder at: +31 (0)13 466 3973.

-Submit to research@netspar.nl and mention ‘Application for Netspar Theme Grant’ in the subject line.
+Please submit your Theme Grant application to research@netspar.nl and mention ‘Application for Netspar Theme Grant’ in the subject line.

-April 20, 2022: deadline for submitting draft version of Application, including Annexes I, II and III
+April 20, 2022: deadline for submitting draft version of application, including Annexes I, II and III

 June 24, 2022: deadline for submitting final and complete version, including all annexes